 Previously, Torsten Weber worked in the EU project LIFE LOCAL ADAPT, which supported small and medium-sized municipalities in Europe to integrate climate change adaptation into their work.
 He has many years of experience in the analysis and assessment of regional climate change with a focus on Africa, gained in the BMBF projects SASSCAL and The Future Okavango (TFO).

-After working as a commercial employee for a shipyard, he studied meteorology at the Freie Universität Berlin.
-For his PhD studies he relocated to the Max Planck Institute for Meteorology in Hamburg.
+After studying meteorology at the Freie Universittät Berlin, Torsten Weber relocated to the Max Planck Institute for Meteorology in Hamburg as a PhD student.
 During this time he was a member of the Emmy Noether Junior Resarch Group “Cloud Climate Feedbacks“ and a student at the International Max Planck Research School on Earth System Modelling (IMPRS-ESM).
-For his PhD thesis Torsten analyzed the impact of inhomogeneities on non-linear cloud processes as for instance the cloud and precipitation formation in a global climate model.
+For his PhD thesis, he analyzed the impact of inhomogeneities on non-linear cloud processes as for instance the cloud and precipitation formation in a global climate model.

 Detailed list of publications by Torsten Weber (pdf) (203 KB)